-Further information about the drink driving reforms for low range offences can be found on the Roads and Maritime Services website.
+Further information about the drink driving reforms for low range offences can be found on the Transport for NSW website.

 Similar changes are also being implemented to simplify and improve the certainty of penalties for first-time offences involving drugs and driving.

 An interlock is an electronic breath testing device connected to the ignition of a vehicle.
 It prevents the vehicle from starting if alcohol is detected.
 The interlock also includes a camera and takes a photograph of the person providing the breath sample to reduce the risk of a driver circumventing the program.

 All drivers convicted of high-range, repeat and other serious drink-driving offences in NSW committed on or after 1 February 2015 are required to have an interlock installed.

 As part of the Road Safety Plan 2021, the NSW Government expanded the interlock program so that it also applies to drivers convicted of all middle-range drink driving and driving a motor vehicle under the influence of alcohol offences committed from 3 December 2018 and high range and repeat offences.

 For all offences that require a mandatory interlock, the court orders offenders to complete:

 - A period of participation in the interlock program (minimum 12 months).